-This power cost calculator estimates any electrical appliance's total energy usage and annual running cost.
+This power cost calculator estimates any electrical appliance's total energy usage (in kWh) and annual running cost (in dollars).

-1) How much power the appliance draws in Watts.
+1) Power Draw - How much power the appliance uses in Watts.
 You can find this on most compliance plates, as pictured here.

-3) An estimate of how often the appliance is used.
+3) An estimate of how often you use the appliance in hours per day, days per week, and weeks per year.

 Example Energy Cost Calculations

 Here are some example calculations for everyday appliances.
-Enter them in our calculator at the top of this page, change the inputs, and see the impact.
+Enter them in our calculator above, change the inputs, and see the impact.
 These examples assume an electricity tariff of 25 cents per kWh.

 |Pool Pump (1,200W)||8h/day||$873.60|